 There are two main forms of damages in a personal injury case, such as a car accident.
 These are known as “special” damages and “general” damages.
 Here’s a look at each.

-- General damages – General damages are much more difficult to prove, since they’re not nearly as tangible as special damages.
+- General damages.
+General damages are much more difficult to prove, since they’re not nearly as tangible as special damages.
 You may be dealing with a great deal of emotional trauma due to your accident.
 Or you might have suffered disfigurement.
 You may be going through a lot of pain and suffering.
 It’s hard to put a dollar amount on these types of issues.
+Minnesota law has specific requirements for noneconomic damages (or personal injury losses).
 However, Sand Law attorneys have a great deal of experience in this area.
 We know how to prove general damages in an easily understandable manner.